-Please note: we have no internships positions available through June 2021.
-You can apply for positions in July-December 2021 from May 2021.
+Please note: we have no internships positions available for the remainder of 2021.
+You can apply for internships for 2022 from October 2021.

 At Intravacc we have often possibilities for internships for relevant ‘MBO’ (post-secondary vocational), ‘HBO’ (higher vocational), or University level.

 The practical work of vaccine development is divided in 4 departments.
 Are you looking for an interesting and challenging internship?
 Then look below what each department has to offer.
 If you are interested please send an email to our Human Resources department (firstname.lastname@example.org) and mention the department and expertise you are interested in.
 In addition mention when and how long you want to have your internship and don’t forget to include your CV.
 We will let you know if we have availability during the time requested.

 Please note that vaccination is required to access the laboratories.
 The necessary vaccinations will be provided by Intravacc free of charge.

 In this department we develop processes for the production of bacterial vaccines.
 Most bacterial vaccines developed by Intravacc are either outer membrane vesicles vaccines or conjugate vaccines against many different pathogenic microorganisms.
 During process development we focus on the cultivation of bacteria (upstream processing, USP) and the purification of the vaccine from the culture broth (downstream processing, DSP).